-Another industry with a profound like for titanium is the jewellery industry.
-This is because together with the lightweight and less dense property, titanium is also comfortable to wear.
+Another industry with a profound liking for titanium is the jewelry industry.
+This is because together with its lightweight and less dense properties, titanium is also comfortable to wear.

-Titanium is also popular in making jewellery such as wedding bands, rings and watches due to its anti-rust and anti-corrosion properties and fashionable appeal.
+Titanium is also popular in making jewelry such as wedding bands, rings, and watches due to its anti-rust and anti-corrosion properties and fashionable appeal.

 · Electronic Industry

-Titanium is used in making hybrid circuit boards which seems better and effective than the traditional ones.
+Titanium is used in making hybrid circuit boards which seems better and more effective than traditional ones.
 Titanium is suitable for making hard disks.
-Here, it replaced aluminium due to its heat resistance property and its purity which increases the disk capacity.
+Here, it replaced aluminum due to its heat resistance property and its purity which increases the disk capacity.

 · Automotive Industry